 Obey Marshals and Traffic Control.
 Vehicles have the right of way and we do not want our racers getting hit by a car.
 Think about it…you would have to tell your friends that you were hit by a car on a trail race!

-No Dogs, trekking poles or other “accessories” (unless specified permissible) on course.
+No Dogs or other “accessories” (unless specified permissible) on course.
+Trekking poles are allowed, however, use of poles disqualifies you from a podium position.
 Your shoes, clothing, hydration, nutrition and emergency supplies (if required), carried on your body are all that you should bring on your race.
 This ensures fairness and the safety of you and other runners.

 Injured runner.
 If you come across an injured fellow runner, please stay with them until help arrives.
 Every Aid Station and Race Sweep has a radio and can call for medical assistance.